-This second hand Jaeger watch has been fully inspected in house and is covered by the 24 months Xupes warranty – please note this does not include accidental damage, water damage or negligence.
-This is a vintage watch and therefore we would not recommend wearing this watch in water.
+This second hand Rolex watch has been fully inspected in house and is covered by the 24 months Xupes warranty – please note this does not include accidental damage or negligence.
+Water resistance is only guaranteed in line with manufacturer's warranty.

 See our excellent customer reviews on trustpilot.Read More